2021 Hartlepool Borough Council election

 The 2021 Hartlepool Borough Council election took place on 6 May 2021 as part of the 2021 local elections in the United Kingdom.
-A byelection for the Hartlepool constituency, which has identical boundaries to the council, was held on the same day.
+A by-election for the Hartlepool constituency, which has identical boundaries to the council, was held on the same day.

 Boundary changes

 In February 2019 the Local Government Boundary Commission for England confirmed changes to the electoral wards of Hartlepool.
 All 36 seats were up for election, after which, starting in 2022 elections to the council will be done in thirds.

 Result summary

 Changes in seat numbers are compared with the composition of the council immediately prior to the election.
-Changes in vote share are compared with the previous election in 2021.
+Changes in vote share are compared with the previous election in 2019.

 Council composition

 Prior to the election the composition of the council was: